OfficeDev/office-js-docs-pr/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 8. In the  **Share 'App Catalog Site'** dialog box, specify one or more site users, set the appropriate permissions for them, optionally set other options, and then choose **Share**.

-9. To add add-ins to the Office Add-ins add-in catalog, choose  **Office Add-ins**.
+9. To add an add-in to the Office Add-ins add-in catalog, choose **Office Add-ins**.

-## To set up an add-in catalog on Office 365
+### To set up an add-in catalog on Office 365

 1. On the Office 365 admin center page, choose  **Admin**, and then choose  **SharePoint**.